Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 In this section, we will be introduced to Amazon EC2, a cloud computing service.
 Amazon EC2 is a web service that provides resizable compute capacity in the cloud at affordable costs all around the world.

 +	####	What is Amazon  EC2?

+	Amazon EC2, is a compute service that _provides resizable compute capacity in the cloud_.
+It's designed to make web-scale computing easier for developers.
+It eliminates the need to invest in hardware up front, so you can focus on developing and deploying applications faster.
+We can use Amazon EC2 to launch as many _virtual server_, also known as **compute instances**, as we need.